 When you hit enter, the computer seems to pause for a moment, and then it shows you the command prompt again.
 How do we know if anything happened?
 Generally, when working at the command prompt, no news is good news.
 There are two ways you can check to see if the new file

-at the command line.
-This 'lists' - ls - all the files in the directory.
+This lists — ls — all the files in the directory.
 How do you know what directory you're in?
 You can use the

 Let's take a look inside that new file you created.
-There is a text editor that you can use, called 'nano'.
-Type:
+There is a text editor that you can use, called Nano.

 $ nano dhbox-work-today.md

 This opens the text editor, and you can see that the history command has copied its output into the editor.
 If you got an error: Sometimes, tools or commands we want to use are not present in the system.
-DHBox uses the 'Ubuntu' operating system (the underlying code that makes a PC a PC, a Mac a Mac, etc).
+DH Box uses the Ubuntu operating system (an operating system is the underlying code that makes a PC a PC, a Mac a Mac, etc).
 We can install all sorts of useful things by using the

-apt-get command.
-To get and install Nano, try re-installing nano with this command:
+apt-getcommand.
+To get and install Nano, try re-installing Nano with the following command:

 $ sudo apt-get install nano.

-The computer makes things a little more difficult sometimes when you're asking it to do something that changes or adds capabilities, so simply typing
+The computer makes things a little more difficult sometimes when you're asking it to do something that changes or adds capabilities.
+Simply typing

-In Nano, with your file open, make a header (use
+In Nano, with your file open, make a header (remember to use

 y, then when it asks you for the file name, hit enter.